 The Company has also existing commitments, guarantees, and contingent liabilities relating to on-going construction projects of the Company (see Note 16.2).

-As of December 31, 2015 and 2014, allowance for impairment recognized on these receivables amounts P66.0 million.
-Impairment loss recognized in 2013 amounted to P38.3 million.
-No impairment loss is required to be recognized in 2015 and 2014.
+As of December 31, 2016 and 2015, allowance for impairment recognized on these receivables amounts P66.0 million.
+No impairment loss is required to be recognized in 2016, 2015 and 2014.

 13.2 Advances to/from Related Parties